bahrus/xtal-sip/README.md

 >
 ```

-When \<xtal-sip\> is told to load the \<paper-checkbox\> tag, it will perform a hash lookup for link preload tags with attribute 'data-tag="paper-checkbox"', and it will formally load the reference.
+When \<xtal-sip\> is told to load the \<paper-checkbox\> tag, it will perform a css query on document.head, for link preload tag with attribute 'data-tag="paper-checkbox"', and it will formally load the reference into memory and execute the code.

-NB:  Currently, Chrome does not preload assets when as="document."
+NB:  Currently, Chrome does not preload assets when as="document" as shown in the example above.
 This seems like another  bug to me, but [what do I know](https://bugs.chromium.org/p/chromium/issues/detail?id=593267)?
 Attempting to work around this unexpected behavior by setting as="script" causes duplicate requests, which is probably worse.
+The story is much better for as="script" (of course!).

 ## Declaring custom elements that need watering